Online College Articles

 Transverse Range (The Los Angeles Ranges)

-The Transverse Range runs east to west, creating a geographic boundary between northern and southern California.
+the Mojave Desert.
 The Peninsular Ranges located to the south cover the southwestern tip of the state.
+Urban Southern California intersperses the valleys between the Santa

 The Great Basin Region is part of a larger area that extends into Nevada and Oregon.
 In northern California, it is a lava plateau.
 To the south, it is an area of wastelands that include the Mojave Desert and the Colorado Desert.
 North America's lowest point, Death Valley, 282 feet below sea level, is located in the Great Basin.